 How to Drive a Campervan in the Winter

 Driving in winter can be more hazardous in certain parts of the United States, especially in regions more prone to icy conditions resulting in slippery roads.
 You might need snow chains (mentioned above) in areas that are more remote and get less travel or aren’t snow-plowed during the winter.

 Be sure to check for any necessary precautions in the area you’ll be traveling through either on a local AM advisory station or by keeping an eye out for any signs posted.
 You should never be distracted while you’re driving, but especially on slick roads, keep both hands on the wheel and give the road your undivided attention.
-It’s best to research your route in advance, so you’re aware of road closures, winter advisories, etc.
+It’s best to research your route in before you hit the open road, so you’re aware of road closures, winter advisories, gas station locations, etc.

 Can you think of a better time to see the purple mountains majesty or the amber waves of grain than in the winter?
 When you’re out on the open road on your adventure, the brisk winter air, heavy coats, campfires, and hot cocoa give your voyage an added frontier-esque feel.
 It’s truly magical!
 There are...

-Are you planning for a wondrous winter road trip in a campervan?
+Are you planning for an amazing winter camping trip via campervan?
 Let us be the first to tell you; you’ve made a great choice.
-There are so many benefits to getting out on the open road in the winter, but we get that there might be a little trepidation as well.
-We want to...
+There are so many benefits to getting out on the open road and rving in the winter months, but we get that there might be a little trepidation as well.
+We...

 A winter camping trip, when properly planned, can be a magical experience.
 There’s nothing better in the cold weather than curling up next to a toasty campfire and roasting some marshmallows over the fire.
 Plus, there are fewer mosquitoes to bite and less crowded tourists to share the countryside in the winter months.
 And I...